win-ngs/stringtie-windows-build/README.md

 TEST_NOTES.md
 ```

-Generated build outputs and release ZIP files under `dist/` are not meant to be
-committed to git.

 ## Building from Source

 You do not need to build StringTie yourself if you only want to use the released